uthbees/embedded-rust-playground/README.md

 See https://docs.rust-embedded.org/cortex-m-quickstart/cortex_m_quickstart/ for details/troubleshooting.

-To run, execute these commands in separate terminals:
+The best way to run this is to use the debug option with CLion's OpenOCD configuration.
+However, if you need to run it manually, you can do so by executing these commands in separate terminals:

 ```bash
 openocd -f ./stlink.cfg